UdeS-GRO/S4H2019-ROS-sensor-head/Hardware/README.md

 6 - Assembly the Y module:

 Take the Y motor(XM-430-w250) and screw the motor adaptor on it.
 Plug 1in shaft in the adaptor motor.
 Next, screw 2x bearing supports and 2x bore bottom with the 3d printed y-plate (#6-32).
-Place the other shaft with a collet
+Place the other shaft with a collet and spacer.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1MjQ4NTQxNCw0NDA3NjIyMTcsLTIyNj
+eyJoaXN0b3J5IjpbLTM2NjI4Njg2MSw0NDA3NjIyMTcsLTIyNj
 I0MTQwMiwtMjM4MTM3MzU2LC0xNDYwMzQ3OTA3LC0xMjY1MTA3
 ODQ0LDE3ODg3OTc0MDMsMTkyMTkzNDQ0NywtNTU0MDY0NjA2LC
 0zNDU2NDMzNDQsMTEyMDA1NTk5XX0=